tsgates/arch-wiki-markdown/wiki/Advanced_Traffic_Control.md

 After reading this, reading the "Linux Advanced Routing and Traffic Control" article is highly recommended

-One of the advanced and least know network features from the linux kernel, is the ability to control and shape the traffic.
+One of the advanced and least known network features from the linux kernel, is the ability to control and shape the traffic.
 While is common for users know the basic use of iproute2 by using the ip command, is very common to ignore other powerful features like the ones offered by